 It’s something of an anomaly and it’s so much more fascinating than I can describe on here.
 Also, mostly because, I’m pretty sure my attempt at describing the geological/geographical phenomenon that makes this lake disappear would actually be quite bad.
 Ha!

 Think of it like a bathtub without a plug that’s essentially constantly filled faster than it can drain off.

 As a result, Medicine Lake has two distinct “looks” one where the lake fills with more water than it can drain away and it appears deep and bottomless.
 Whilst the other is when it all disappears through an underground system leaving the lake to shrink to the size of a stream.

 Calgary is also a great entry spot for Banff National Park so if you plan on visiting Banff, you might as well spend some time making the most of city life in Calgary.

 After all, it’s only around 180-minutes away (tiny in Canadian terms).
 Ha!

 4.)
 Waterton Lakes National Park

-While Banff and Jasper are often more popular with tourists, Waterton seems to have escaped most people’s radars so if you looking to escape the crowds and still make the most of that stunning Canadian natural scenery, Waterton is really where you should be headed.
+So, if you looking to escape the crowds and still make the most of that stunning Canadian natural scenery, Waterton is really where you should visit.